Exploration of Fast-Slow Latent Recurrence for Train-Short, Test-Long Generalization: Additional Results

-We evaluated whether the recurrent (weight-shared) architecture is a factor underlying the performance improvements.
-We evaluate three models under the maze setup (Section~\ref{sec:maze}): \begin{itemize} \item \textbf{Recurrent ($T{=}5$).} Iterating the AKOrN update $T$ times with shared weights. \item \textbf{Non-recurrent ($T{=}5$).} A stack of $5$ distinct layers (no weight sharing), analogous to a standard deep residual stack. \item \textbf{Non-recurrent ($T{=}10$).} A deeper stack of $10$ distinct layers. \end{itemize} All other components and training details follow our maze protocol.
+This appendix subsection records an additional training detail for the weight-sharing control experiment reported in Section~\ref{sec:t-and-share} (``Fast-loop structure: $T$ and weight sharing'').
 For non-recurrent baselines, we scale the learning rate with depth as $\text{lr}(T)=\sqrt{T_{\text{base}}/T}\times10^{-3}$, $T_{\text{base}}=5$, according to the Depth $\mu$P scaling rule \citep{yang2023tensor}.
 We found that without this scaling the accuracies dropped significantly in non-recurrent models.

-\paragraph{Results} Table~\ref{tab:ablation_recurrent_core} reports mean~$\pm$~std over three seeds for validation ID ($19{\times}19$) and OOD ($39{\times}39$) mazes.
-Without weight sharing, increasing the number of layers from $5$ to $10$ degrades OOD performance (from $0.509$ to $0.445$).
-This trend contrasts with the recurrent model, where increasing the number of inner-loop steps $T$ improves OOD accuracy.
-Increasing depth without sharing degrades OOD generalization, whereas increasing the number of recurrent updates $T$ in the shared model improves it.
-Simply stacking more independent layers does not reproduce the same benefits of a recurrent, weight-shared model.